yeojeongkim/61040-portfolio/psets/pset1.md

    - A reason to allow this is to prepare for an accidental opening or closing of a registry.
 If the user prematurely opens or closes a registry, then there should be an option to open/close again to fix the mistake, then still able to open/close at a later time.

 4. **Registry deletion**.
 There is no action to delete a registry.
 Would this matter in practice?
    - This would matter based on the design of the website, and in some extreme cases.
 If the website does not separate open and closed registries, then some users that frequently use gift registries would want to keep everything organized by deleting old registries.
+To add on, if someone creates a registry by accident, then there should be an option to delete it for organization purposes.
 In other extreme cases, the owner of the registry may have bad memories associated to one and wish to delete it completely.

 5. **Queries**.
 What are two common queries likely to be executed against the concept state?
 (Hint: one is executed by a registry owner, and one by a giver of a gift.)
    - One common query likely to be executed against the concept state is to track what has been purchased.
-Another common query is for the givers of a gift to see what items have not been purchased yet.
+Another common query is for the givers of a gift to see what items have not been purchased yet to the full count.

 6. **Hiding purchases**.
 A common feature of gift registries is to allow the recipient to choose not to see purchases so that an element of surprise is retained.
 How would you augment the concept specification to support this?
    - First, I would edit the state of Registrys to become: